ALexanderpu/ParallelCCM/README.md

     The compiler has more room to optimize

 ## OpenMP  - Multi-threads
-shared memory threading:  communicating through shared variables use synchronization to protect data writing conflicts.  you have to wait writing then read (Synchronization is used to impose order constraints and to protect access to shared data)
+OpenMP supports a shared memory threading:  communicating through shared variables; All threads share an address space, but it can get complicated: Consistency models based on orderings of Reads (R), Writes (W) and Synchronizations (S) use synchronization to protect data writing conflicts.  you have to wait writing then read (Synchronization is used to impose order constraints and to protect access to shared data)